systematic-magic/AgingPubMed/editorials_pdf.rst

 2.5.
 Check that following Latin terms are written in italics: *in vivo, in vitro, in utero, in situ, via*.
 For other Latin terms either italics or :ref:`plain text<plain_text>` is acceptable.

+2.6.
+Check that species and gene names are written in italics.

 .. image:: /_static/editiorial_title.png
    :alt: Title